Lindeneg/dmi-open-data-go/README.md

--o  --observations 	   run metObs method 'GetObservations' -cs --closet-station 	   run metObs method 'GetClosetStation' -d  --dry-run 	           do not write anything to disk -h  --help                 outputs the usage
+-o  --observations 	   run metObs method 'GetObservations' -cs --closet-station 	   run metObs method 'GetClosetStation' -d  --dry-run 	           do not write anything to disk -sn --silent 	           do not print logs to stdout -h  --help                 outputs the usage
 ```